MOBIRIZER-TECHNOLOGY/COVID-19-Scanner/README.md

 I need more data to make the model more accurate.
 Kindly connect me if you get sample data.
 Contact me at info@mobirizer.com

+Note:- This is not a final product.
+This product is still in the research stage and under development.
+Therefore, do take it’s the result for granted.
+Please do contact specialist doctor if you have any symptoms of coronavirus.)
+We extend our gratitude to many sources who have helped us directly or indirectly in developing this app.